Generic Name: miconazole (mi-KON-a-zole)

 More about miconazole topical

-- Other brands: Monistat, Monistat 7-Day Combination Pack, Monistat 3-Day Combination Pack, Aloe Vesta, More (35) »
+- Other brands: Monistat, Monistat 7-Day Combination Pack, Monistat 3-Day Combination Pack, Micatin, More (40) »